Influenza vaccine for adults

 The vaccine is given by injection into a muscle, eg, the muscle on your upper arm.
 If you have a condition that makes you bleed more easily than normal, it may be given as an injection underneath your skin.
 Babies and toddlers are given the injection on the side of their thigh.

-Anyone aged over 9 years old only needs 1 dose of the flu vaccine to get protection for the season.
+Anyone over 9 years of age only needs 1 dose of the flu vaccine to get protection for the season.
 For younger children, see influenza vaccine in children.

 Funded and unfunded flu vaccines are available in many different settings.
 These include your workplace, medical or health centres, pharmacies, community-based clinics including marae-based clinics, mobile health clinics and mobile vaccination services.